cfe-lab/Kive/INSTALL.md

 * `[YOUR PASSWORD AGAIN]` - obviously, this should match the previous entry.

 Finally, execute this *expect* script using the bash script `./nukeDB.bash`.
-(Note that in OS X, *expect* scripts tend to appear to hang; just give it some time and it will proceed through the rest of the automation.
-We don't know why this happens.)
 This is a simple wrapper that calls `nukeDB.expect` and then executes a Django function that will populate the new database with some initial data.

 You are now ready to run a local Django webserver - you just need to type `python manage.py runserver` and navigate to `localhost:8000` in your web browser!